 - Wilson’s disease

 The human body contains two forms of bilirubin.
 One of these types of bilirubin is passed to urine or feces.
-However, if the bilirubin isn’t passed into the waste due to any liver condition or disease, the poop appearance turns white clay or pale color.
+However, if the bilirubin isn’t passed into the waste due to any liver condition or disease, the poop appearance turns white clay or pale.

-For diagnosis, it is essential to look at other common symptoms associated with pale-colored stool.
+For diagnosis, looking at other common symptoms associated with pale-colored stool is essential.

 Pale or white poop might be due to disease or disorder of the gallbladder, a bile-storing site.
 In this case, gallstones are formed that are solidified deposits in the gallbladder.
-The deposition of such hardened material in the gallbladder may affect bile flow or block it.
+The deposition of such hardened material in the gallbladder may affect or block the bile flow.

 In addition to pale stool, gallbladder stone symptoms include: